 The path to profitability is an arduous one for general contractors.
-Tight deadlines, complex logistics and scheduling, placing sub-contractors, shortage of skilled labor, communication gaps across stakeholders and most importantly staying within budgets are just some of the multiple challenges they face.
+Tight deadlines, complex logistics and scheduling, placing sub-contractors, shortage of skilled labor, and communication gaps across stakeholders and most importantly staying within budgets are just some of the multiple challenges they face.

 Application of BIM technology has changed the tide.
 Government mandate to use BIM further enhances efficiency of construction management through technology interventions.
 The extensive collaboration and coordination across disciplines and the visualization that BIM offers, have eased out most of the construction challenges.
 BIM ensures that projects are viable and that contractors remain competitive.